zuhthisahan/SpringBoot-project/README.md

 first call "http://localhost:8080/generateFacebookAuthorizeUrl".
 It will return a URL then copy that url and send the request from your facebook logged in browser.

+Other Api requests You can find from the postman collection.